jakob-kruse/localbang/README.md

 ### Shortcuts file

 The shortcuts file defined the bangs, which are available.
-It is a CSV file with two rows: the `keyword` and the `url`.
-[Examle Shortcuts File](example/shortcuts.csv)
+It is a CSV file with two columns: the `keyword` and the `url`.
+[Example Shortcuts File](example/shortcuts.csv)

 #### keyword